- Better Stability. Implant dentures do not move while eating and will not fall out of the mouth while talking

 - No more Fixadent or Denture Glue

-The minimum standard number of implants to do implant dentures for the lower jaw is a two with two locator attachments stabilizing the denture.
+The standard number of implants to do implant dentures for the lower jaw is two with two locator attachments stabilizing the denture.
 In some cases 4 implants and locators may be necessary to stabilize a lower set of teeth.
 Due to forces exerted by the tongue and cheeks during speaking or swallowing, a lower denture without implants is far more likely to come out while eating and talking.
-By contrast, dentures lock into implant attachments are rarely come out during normal chewing, talking and daily activity.
+By contrast, dentures locked into implant attachments rarely come out during normal chewing, talking and daily activity.

 A Full Set of Teeth Can be Permanently Replaced 4 or More Implants

 As many as six implants can be placed in the lower jaw, depending on the patients needs.
 As the number of implants increases, so does the stability of the denture, in addition to decreasing the amount of denture material in the patients mouth.
 With between four and six Dental Implants for the lower jaw, the patient has the options of a denture that is fixed into place full time or one that is stable during the day and removed at night.
-Another considerable permanent option with 4 or more implants is the All on 4 full arch implant bridge which can replace a full set of upper and lower teeth permanently with as few as 4 implants.
+Another considerable permanent option with 4 or more implants is the All on 4 full arch implant bridge which can replace a full set of upper and lower teeth permanently with as few as 4 implants per jaw.

 Similar options for the upper jaw are also available.
 Two implants for the upper jaw will dramatically improve the stability of an upper denture during function.
 It can be life changing for quality of life.
 When a patient opts for upper an upper denture that is retained by either four to six implants (depending on the clinical need), the area of the upper denture that covers the roof of the mouth can be removed from the denture.
 The main advantage being increased taste and a less bulky feel to the denture.
 Again, the implants provide stability for the new teeth so that the denture does not come out during speaking or eating.